numba/llvmlite/README.md

 You must have a LLVM 3.5 build (libraries and header files) available somewhere.
 If it is not installed in a standard location, you may have to tweak the build script.
 Under Ubuntu 14.10 and Debian unstable, you can install `llvm-3.5-dev`.
 Versions shipped with earlier versions (Ubuntu 14.04, Debian stable) may not be good enough.

+When building on Ubuntu, the linker may report an error if the development version of ``libedit`` is not installed.
+Install ``libedit-dev`` if you run into this problem.

 ### Windows requirements

 You must have Visual Studio 2012 or later (the free Express edition is ok).
 In addition, you must have [cmake](http://www.cmake.org/) installed, and LLVM should have been built using cmake, in Release mode.
 Be careful to use the right bitness (32- or 64-bit) for your Python installation.